sap-tutorials/Tutorials/tutorials/iot-smartsensing-odata/iot-smartsensing-odata.md

     This property permits to get the OData destination listed in the SAP IoT Destinations available for Smart Sensing, with type `custom`.

-    The following sample destination connect to a **Decentralized SAP EWM** custom OData APIs, and includes two additional properties:
+    In this sample, the destination created to connects to **Decentralized SAP EWM** custom OData APIs includes two additional properties:

     |  Property Name    | Sample Value |     Remark
     |  :-------------   | :-------------    | :-------------